The Local Governing Body at OWPS

 The Local Governing Body has a legal responsibility to conduct the school with a view to promoting high standards of educational achievement at the school.

 Local Governors work in partnership with the Headteacher and other school staff to promote high standards of educational achievement at the school.

-Orton Wistow has a thriving, active Governing Body which works in close partnership with the staff to ensure the continued success of the school.
+Orton Wistow has a thriving, active Local Governing Body that works in close partnership with the staff to ensure the continued success of the school.
 Our Governing Body is made up of a diverse group of people who perform different roles.
 These roles are outlined in the table below.

 Parent governors are elected by and from the parents of registered pupils at the school.
 The school will advise parents when there are vacancies.

 Staff governors are elected by the staff at the school.
 They cease to hold office when they cease to work at the school.
 At Orton Wistow Primary School the Headteacher has chosen to be a governor.

 These appointments are made at MAT schools to represent the local community and can include parents of children at the school.
 MAT Schools can advise when the next vacancy will occur and can register interests.
 They must have the skills required to contribute to the effectiveness of the governing body